-Aussie pet owners forked out over $12 billion in pet services and products in 2016, and it’s estimated that when you add up all the expenses of food, vet care, health products, grooming needs and boarding fees, the average cost of keeping a dog in this country is $1475 per year (for cats it’s $1029).
+When you add up all the expenses of food, vet care, health products, grooming needs and boarding fees, the average cost of keeping a dog in this country is $1627 per year and for cats, it’s $962.

-These, of course, are just the ‘running costs’.
-At times, our pets can be involved in an accident or suffer a sudden illness.
-When this happens, things can get expensive, with surgical costs sometimes creeping into thousands of dollars on top of treatments, medicines, X-rays and all the rest.
-That’s where pet insurance can help.
+These, of course, are just the baseline expenses.
+At times, our pets can be involved in an accident or suffer from a sudden illness.
+When this happens, things can get difficult, and this is where pet insurance can help.

 Pre-existing conditions and diseases where there’s a known vaccine are typically excluded from accident and illness cover.

-Most policies have age restrictions.
-While you can usually insure a pet once they turn 8 weeks, you’ll find it much harder to find insurance for an animal that’s more than nine years old.
+Most policies also have an age restriction.
+While you can usually insure a pet over eight weeks, it may be much harder to find pet insurance for an animal that’s more than nine years old (unless their cover has been maintained).

 How much does pet insurance cost?

-You could also opt to pay a higher excess in exchange for a lower premium, although in this case you’d want to make sure you could afford to pay that excess if your pet suddenly needed emergency treatment.
+- Opt to pay a higher excess or lower benefit percentage (percentage of a vet bill that is reimbursed to you) in exchange for a lower premium.
+Make sure that you can afford to pay that excess if your pet needs veterinary treatment.

 - Behavioural problems